Find out details about admissions, in-year applications and appeals here.

 https://www.telford.gov.uk/info/20026/school_admissions/281/in_year_admissions

-Applications must be submitted through the Telford and Wrekin School Admissions Portal, direct link below (please be aware that you will need to sign in or create an account to use the Portal):
+Applications must be submitted through the Telford and Wrekin School Admissions Portal (please be aware that you will need to sign in or create an account to use the Portal).

-Once the school has opened in September, parents and children will be welcome to visit the school (if year group places are available) and we will try our best to accommodate your visits as quickly as possible.
+If you are interested in joining our school, parents and children are welcome to arrange a visit (if year group places are available) and we will try our best to accommodate you as quickly as possible.
 Please contact the school office to book an appointment.

 In our bid to provide the smoothest possible transition for all children when starting school –